Investengine - Home

 In order to assist with ensuring no individual customers are targeted, no individual customer information (including masked information) shall be passed to partners.
 All agreements with partners shall include a clause stating this.

-All conflicts of interest that arise, or may arise, are recorded on the Conflicts of Interest Register.
+All conflicts of interest that arise, or may arise, are recorded on the Conflicts of Interest Register in a timely manner.
 The register will include the way IEUK prevents and manages the conflicts and the person responsible.

 The Conflicts of Interest Register will be provided to the Board of Directors for review at least annually.